panique/huge/README.md

 #####HOW TO INSTALL 2-ADVANCED VERSION

+A very detailed guideline on how to install the `0-one-file` version [here in this blog post](http://www.dev-metal.com/install-php-login-nets-2-advanced-login-script-ubuntu/).

 * 1. create database "login" and table "users" via the sql statements or the .sql file in folder "_install"
 * 2. change mySQL user and or mySQL password in config/config.php ("DB_USER" and "DB_PASS").
 * 3. as this version uses email sending, you'll need to a) provide an SMTP account in the config OR b) install a mail server tool on your server.